gerardpc/Red-Pitaya-Levitodynamics-Feedback/README.md

 To save the Vivado project (in an autocontained file without external dependencies), go to Vivavdo File -> Project -> Archive, selecting the desired options.

-5 Loading bitstream and controlling the RP from the CPU with a C routine
+5- Loading a bitstream and controlling the RP from the CPU with a C routine
 --------------
 C code should always be compiled IN THE REDPITAYA, and also executed there.
 Once we have compiled our Vivado project and we have a bitstream (.bit) file.
 We need to copy this file to the redpitaya with (the folder below is just an example, but they all follow the same structure):